isabella232/apidocs/_posts/2015-12-15-ssotoken-create.md

 ---

-This method allows API consumers to create new users for their Koding teams.
+This method allows API consumers to create SSO tokens for the users in their teams.
+With a SSO token, users can login to their Koding team domains without entering username and password.

 ### Authentication